 Pre-retirement involves taking meaning steps to prepare for their post-retirement career.
-Many human resources departments are even engaging employees who are reaching retirement to explore ways that they might be able to continue work.
+Many human resources departments are even engaging employees who are getting ready to retire to explore ways that they might be able to continue work.
 Flexibility and finding work that is motivating are the key factors.

-Once the retirement decision occurs, most retirees want to take a little time off, or have a career intermission.
-This gives them the ability to relax, recharge and retool.
+Once the retirement decision occurs, most retirees want to take a little time off or have a career intermission.
+That gives them the ability to relax, recharge and retool.
 Typically, this career intermission lasts about 2.5 years.

 Re-engaging in the workforce lasts for about nine years on average according to the SHRM report.
 However, that re-engagement comes with a new balance between work and leisure and a greater emphasis on flexible careers.

 Finally, the fourth phase gives retirees the opportunity to rest, relax, socialize and travel.
 That is the traditional view on retirement for most people.
-Although such traditions are obviously changing, or being delayed to a much later stage of retirement.
+Such traditions are obviously changing or being postponed to a later stage of retirement.

 Impact on other retirement income

-Financially, working longer will offer much greater protection for your other sources of retirement income.
-The extra monthly income that you generate from work can help cover your insurance, grocery and medical-care costs.
+Financially, working longer will offer better protection for your other sources of retirement income.
+The extra monthly income that you generate from work can help cover your insurance, grocery, and medical-care costs.
 That will reduce the need to tap into your retirement savings.

-The extra income might also allow you to hold off on receiving your Social Security benefits until you are older.
-Remember, the longer you wait to begin receiving Social Security, the larger your monthly benefits will be.
+That extra income may allow you to hold off collecting Social Security benefits until later in life.
+Remember, the longer you wait to begin receiving Social Security, the more significant your monthly benefits will be.
 (This holds true until you hit the age of 70.
 After this point, your monthly benefits will no longer increase.)